 Join free YSC webinars or teleconferences.
 Programs will be announced on YSC’s website, enewsletters and social media channels.
 Miss one?
 No problem ….
 They’re available online.

 Get your body moving and embrace physical activity.
 Exercise releases endorphins brightening your mood.
-Take a walk, hop on a bike or maybe even belly dance, like Lori.
+Take a walk, hop on a bike or maybe even belly dance.